 Teacher Opportunity Mini-Grants Teacher Opportunity Fund (TOF) Mini-grants are awarded throughout the academic year.
 FEF is in its seventh year of awarding these grants to teachers and administrators who discover during the academic year that they want to undertake an unanticipated activity with their students, attend a conference or purchase supplies or equipment.
 This program of mini-grants may make these possible.

-can be submitted between September 1 and May 15.
-The 2021-22 form is now available.
+can be submitted between September 1 and June 1.
+The 2022-23 form is now available.
 Responses to applications are usually made within two weeks.
+Mini grant application

 can range from $25 to $350.
 They must be used in the current academic year.